purpose of business is to create a customer, the business enterprise has two–and only two–basic functions: marketing and innovation.

 Think before your customer does

-Sticking with the chess anology, despite the thousands of combination of moves that can be made.
-It is possible to get your openent in check mate in 3 Moves.
+Sticking with the chess analogy, despite the thousands of combination of moves that can be made.
+It is possible to get your opponent in check mate in 3 Moves.
 The secret being, it’s about luring your opponent from the outset.

-Your customer contact strategy be similar, in that once you have made contact with your customer, you should have a clearly defined set of processes in place which are designed to get them to the point of sale as quick as possible.
-In many cases this can be automated, and doesn’t require too much human interaction.
+Your customer contact strategy should be similar, in that once you have made contact with your customer, you should have a clearly defined set of processes in place designed to get them to the point of sale as quick as possible.
+In many cases these can be automated, and don’t require human interaction.

 This approach does require a significant amount of pre-emptive thinking and customer profiling to ensure each marketing deliverable is perfectly tailored to that specific customers persona.